martymcflywa/ecu/admin/intern/IBM/interview_notes/IBM_interview_01.md

 	- This role really wore me down
 		- Really felt for some customers
 		- Spoke to manager about how I felt
+			- Suggested and enrolled me to a negotiation skills course
+				- Completed it
+				- Developed negotiation and assertive skills
+				- Unfortunately it still did not improve my outlook
+					- It was just my personality to care about others even if i knew i was just doing my job
 			- He understood that the role was not for everybody
 			- Was helpful in securing another role in company
 - Retail bridge taskforce 2007